iamjatinchauhan/resources-for-developers/README.md

 >helps you understand PostgreSQL quickly.

 **[Css Tricks - Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)**
->Our comprehensive guide to CSS flexbox layout.
-This complete guide explains everything about flexbox, focusing on all the different possible properties for the parent element (the flex container) and the child elements (the flex items).
-It also includes history, demos, patterns, and a browser support chart.
+>complete guide explains everything about flexbox, focusing on all the different possible properties for the parent element (the flex container) and the child elements (the flex items).

 **[Javascript.Info](https://javascript.info/)**
 >The Modern JavaScript Tutorial.
 How it's done now.
 From the basics to advanced topics with simple, but detailed explanations.